1. About Buscopan

 - If you're self-treating with Buscopan, do not take it for longer than 2 weeks without checking with a doctor.

-3. Who can and can't take Buscopan
+3. Who can and cannot take Buscopan

 Do not give Buscopan Cramps tablets to children under the age of 6 years.